 SF bookshelf

-This is a collection of tiny reviews of science fiction and fantasy.
-They are books which I liked enough to recommend but haven’t reviewed at length (often because I couldn’t find time).
-The collection is structured like a blog, with the most recent additions at the top, and dates are the dates of my mini-reviews, not book publication.
-It began as a comment-string to an identically-titled post on Green Path which drifted away from its environmental theme and into general SF.
+This is a collection of mini-reviews of science fiction and fantasy books which I liked enough to recommend but haven’t reviewed at length, often because I couldn’t find time.
+It began as a string of comments to an identically-titled post on Green Path which now continues independently as Environmental Science Fiction.

 Index